kyegomez/swarms/docs/swarms/structs/abstractswarm.md

 ## 2. Class Definition <a name="class-definition"></a>

-### `AbstractSwarm` Class
+### `BaseSwarm` Class

-The `AbstractSwarm` class is an abstract base class that serves as the foundation for swarm simulation architectures.
+The `BaseSwarm` class is an abstract base class that serves as the foundation for swarm simulation architectures.
 It defines the core functionality and methods required to manage and interact with a swarm of workers.

 ```python
 from abc import ABC, abstractmethod